Top 10 things to do in Boston

 When planning your trip, consider purchasing a city pass for access to multiple attractions at a discounted rate.
 Wear comfortable shoes, as many sites are best explored on foot.
 Public transportation, including the subway and buses, is efficient and can help you navigate the city with ease.

 Don’t forget to check the local weather, as it can be quite variable, and pack accordingly.
 Early mornings or late afternoons are often the best times to visit popular sites, avoiding the peak crowds.
-Lastly, make sure to savor some local cuisine, whether it’s a bowl of clam chowder or a fresh lobster roll.
-With thoughtful planning, your visit to Boston will be both enjoyable and enriching.

 Leave a Comment